 Procedures and functions are schema objects that consist a set of SQL statements and stored in the server.
-In the main window, click $f{\infty}$ Function to open the function object list.
+In the main window, click $f \propto$ Function to open the function object list.

-Click $\oplus$ New Function from the object toolbar.
-Function Wizard will pop up and it allows you to create a procedure/function easily.
+Click from the object toolbar.
+Function Wizard will pop up and it allows you to create a function easily.

-- 1. Specify the Name of the routine and select the type of the routine: Procedure or Function. - 2.
+- 1. Select the type of the routine: Procedure or Function. - 2.
 Define the parameters.
-Set the Name, Type, Mode and Default Value under the corresponding columns. - 3.
-If you create a function, select the Return Type from the list. - 4.
+Set the Mode, Name, Type Schema and Type under the corresponding columns. - 3.
+If you create a function, select the Return Type. - 4.
 Select the additional function options.

-Hint: Once click the Skip button, you can go to Options to enable the function wizard.
+Hint: Once click the Skip button, you can go to Preferences / Settings to enable the function wizard.